justnonamenoname/lifeticle/readme.txt

 Regardless of life extension technologies.
 First survival, then research.
 No confirmation is not a reason to abandon survival.
-The less time someone has left, the more critical it becomes—this is the time needed to prepare the cryochamber.
+The less time someone has left, the more critical it becomes - this is the time needed to prepare the cryochamber.

 Death can be defeated.